Klorinmannen/projom-storage/README.md

 ### The goals of this project are
 * Accessing databases with a simple interface
-* Should be easy to understand, *no black magic*
+* Should be easy to understand and use
-* Lightweight, *no dependencies*
+* Lightweight
-* Support for MySQL, MariaDB, SQLite and JSON
+* Support for MySQL/MariaDB, SQLite and JSON

 ## How to install?
 ####  [Use composer](https://getcomposer.org/doc/00-intro.md)